takemaru/dnet/README.md

 Object `configs` is an instance of class `ConfigSet`, which supports similar interface with `graphillion.GraphSet` (a configuration can be regarded as a forest of graph).
-We can utilize the rich functions provided by Graphillion, such as counting, search, and iteration for configurations in the object.
+We can utilize the rich functions provided by [Graphillion], such as counting, search, and iteration for configurations in the object.

 Count the number of all the feasible configurations.